RalXYZ/MiniCAD/README.md

     - Change the line width by pressing `<` or `>`
     - Remove a graphic by pressing `r`
 3. Working area saving and loading
-    - Save the working area by selecting `Save` from the menu bar
+    - Save the working area persistently by selecting `Save` from the menu bar
     - Load the working area by pressing `Open` from the menu bar

 ## Architecture